rich-ter/creative-coding/readme.md

-INSTRUCTIONS:
+# INSTRUCTIONS:

-files inserted into the p5js directory use p5js library

-files on the vanilla js directory use vanilla js in addition to an npm module called canvas-sketch
+## P5 JS DESIGNS:

+## VANILLA JS DESIGNS:

+### The designs on this directory are through vanilla js and the npm module canvas-sketch.
+In order for them to work install the following modules:
-to do that: npm i canvas-sketch-cli -g
+npm i canvas-sketch-cli -g && canvas-sketch-util

+### Creating a new canva sketch:
+canvas-sketch nameofyourfile.js --new

-To create a new sketch from the library use: canvas-sketch nameofyourfile.js --new
+### To run / re-run the server use:

-to install the utility functions for the canvas-sketch

-npm i canvas-sketch-util

----

-in order to change the location where the drawing can be saved then run

-canvas-sketch tutorial1.js --output=output

-on the file and after pressing control shift S then the drawing will be saved in the new directory called output.

-to run the server of the script just call the file name i.e.

 canvas-sketch nameofyourfile.js

-to export an image:
+### To change the location of where the sketches get saved:
+canvas-sketch yourfilename.js --output=output [WHERE OUTPUT IS THE DESIRED DIRECTORY TO BE CREATED] To save your sketches on the specified directory above, press Ctrl + Shift + S

-to export a video:
+### If you want to save a video install:
 npm i @ffmpeg-installer/ffmpeg --global

-then run on termianl on same directory
+### Then run:

-$ canvas-sketch sketch-03.js --output=output/03 --stream
+canvas-sketch youranimatedfilename.js --output=output/03 --stream

----

-using a custom handler / slider through external API:

-tweakpane -
+### In order to use the handle module, install:
 npm i tweakpane

----

-DESIGNS:
+## THREE JS DESIGNS:

-P5JS

 Vanila JS